ZiweiMEI/QTest/README.md

 In addition, users need to install the "Rmosek" package manually.
 The instructions for installation are available at  [Installation of MOSEK Rmosek package.](https://docs.mosek.com/latest/rmosek/install-interface.html)

-"Lasso.R" and "Projection.R" contain necessary R functions for Lasso estimators and projection vectors for bias correction.
+"Lasso.R" and "Projection.R" contain necessary R functions for Lasso estimators and projection direction vectors for bias correction.

 "QTest.R" is the function to implement the Q test.

-"example.R" provides an application example that is shown below.
+"example.R" provides an example that is shown below.

 ## Example